hyp3ri0n-ng/DeadDrop/README.md

 ========

 - As chat happens inside the Tor network via ephemeral hidden services, everything is encrypted and attribution of chatters is virtually impossible
-- No JS required, use safely with NoScript
 - *Nothing* touches disk, everything happens in-memory
 - No configuration required
 - Low barrier to entry, few dependencies